DV

 What is the difference between SMH and XLK?

-SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology strategy, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
+SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while XLK (Technology Select Sector SPDR Fund) tracks Technology Select Sector Index with a technology approach.
 They are issued by VanEck and State Street respectively.

 Can I hold both SMH and XLK?